impress-org/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: Epic 🚩
 about: A theme of work should be broken down into subtasks
-title: '[Concise Theme of Work]'
+title: "[Concise Theme of Work]"
-labels: 'Epic'
+labels: "Epic"
-assignees: ''
+assignees: ""
 ---

 ## Pitch